 - flame (to seal cord ends)

-See all Softball Gifts for Players and Teams
+See all 17 Softball Gifts for Players and Teams

-To Make DIY Paracord Water Bottle Holders:
+How To Make Paracord Water Bottle Holders:

 - First, start with a 4 ft. length of paracord and fold in half bringing ends together.